 November 10, 2016, Georgia Governor’s Mansion

-On November 10, director Ken Jin led CI teachers to visit Sandra Deal, the first lady of Georgia, in Georgia Governor’s Mansion.
+On November 10, director Ken Jin led CI research assistants to visit Sandra Deal, the first lady of Georgia, in Georgia Governor’s Mansion.

 Mrs. Deal welcomed the arrival of director Ken Jin and CI teachers warmly.
 Chinese teaching of CIKSU was great supported by Mrs. Deal and she thanked CI teachers a lot who went far away hometown and concentrated on education of Georgia.
 Meanwhile, Mrs. Deal fully affirmed Chinese class and cultural promotion work by CIKSU.

-CI teacher taught students to write their names
+CI research assistant taught students to write their names

 Welcome Etowah High School students to CIKSU